 Banishment.
 This spell can target a spiritfont and suppresses one which fails its saving throw for the duration, unless it is on one of the Outer Planes.
 The caster must target the center of the spiritfont.

 Dispel Evil and Good.
-The dismissal portion of the spell can target a spiritfont and renders it dormant for 1 day per level of the caster unless it succeeds an Intensity saving throw against the caster’s spell save DC.
+The dismissal function of the spell can target a spiritfont and renders it dormant for 1 day per level of the caster unless it succeeds an Intensity saving throw against the caster’s spell save DC.

 Divine Word.
 This spell can target at a spiritfont, and will suppress it for 1 day per level of the caster unless it succeeds an Intensity saving throw against the caster’s spell save DC.